 - The complicated and sophisticated analysis gets done by using a combination of bedtools.

-- Since there are many options in this tool, it can be used for multi-purposes in the bioinformatics field.
+- Since this tool has many options, it can be used for multi-purposes in bioinformatics.

 Features of Bioclipse